-- (1) Set the external Speedlite as a slave unit. - (2) Set the Speedlite's transmission channel to the same channel as set on the camera.\1 - (3) For flash ratio control (p.187), set the slave unit's firing group. - (4) Position the camera and slave unit(s) within the range shown below. - (5) Face the slave unit's wireless sensor toward the camera.\2
+- (1) Set the external Speedlite as a slave unit. - (2) Set the Speedlite's transmission channel to the same channel as set on the camera.1 - (3) For flash ratio control (p.187), set the slave unit's firing group. - (4) Position the camera and slave unit(s) within the range shown below. - (5) Face the slave unit's wireless sensor toward the camera.2

+Indoors

-Example of Wireless Flash Set-up Indoors Approx. 10 m/32.8 ft.
-Outdoors Approx. 7 m/23.0 ft.
-Approx. 80° Approx. 5 m/ Approx. 7 m/ 23.0 ft.
+Approx. 7 m/23.0 ft.

+Approx. 5 m/ Approx. 7 m/

-16 4 ft
+16 4 ft 23 0 ft

-- \1: If the Speedlite does not have a transmission channel setting function, it operates regardless of the channel set on the camera. - \2: In small rooms, the slave unit may work even if its wireless sensor does not face the camera.
+- 1: If the Speedlite does not have a transmission channel setting function, it operates regardless of the channel set on the camera. - 2: In small rooms, the slave unit may work even if its wireless sensor does not face the camera.
 The camera's wireless signals can bounce off the walls and be received by the slave unit.
 When using an EX-series Speedlite with fixed lightemitting unit (flash head) and wireless sensor, take pictures while making sure it can fire